Detailed Explanation of Component Decorator Identifiers

 (Animation 4-1)

-If we want to add this component to our defined component list category in this component list
+If we want to add this component to our custom component list category within this Component List

 const { regClass, property, classInfo } = Laya;